 Reader, it was bulgogi and it was delicious.

-I wish I had told the boy to go home and eat the ground-hooves-lips-and-snouts that his mom was making for their non-disgusting hot dog dinner.
-(And I say this as someone who really likes hot dogs, but also realizes that the makeup of that meat-like substance is absolutely disgusting.)
+I wish I had told the boy to go home and eat the ground hooves-lips-and-snouts that his mom was making for their non-disgusting hot dog dinner.
+(And I say this as someone who really likes hot dogs, but also realizes that the makeup of that meat-like substance is absolutely gross.)
 But, alas, I was scared of him.
 All of them, actually.

 Before I could shut the door on them, he and his friends grabbed the basket of candy I was holding and took almost all of it.
 As they ran away, I could hear them ching chonging me.